Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Introduction

 \section{Introduction}

 Many relationships are more than pairwise relations: entities are often grouped into sets, corresponding to $n$-adic relationships.
 Each of these sets can be viewed as a collaboration between entities.
 Hypergraphs naturally represent $n$-adic relations.
 It has been shown that facets of an information space can be modeled by hypergraphs \cite{ouvrard2017hypergraphfmwk}: each facet corresponds to a type of metadata.
-The different facets are then linked by reference data attached to hyperedges within that face.
-The step forward is to highlight important information: it is commonly achieved in hypergraphs using random walks \cite{zhou2007learning,bellaachia2013random}.
-Reference \cite{bellaachia2013random} shows that the weighting of vertices at the level of the hyperedges in a hypergraph allows better information retrieval.
+The different facets are then linked by reference data attached to hyperedges within that facet.
+The step forward is to highlight important information contained in those facets.
+This is commonly achieved in hypergraphs using random walks \cite{zhou2007learning,bellaachia2013random}.
+Reference \cite{bellaachia2013random} shows that the weighting of vertices at the level of the hyperedges in a hypergraph provides better information retrieval.
 These two approaches - \cite{zhou2007learning,bellaachia2013random} - mainly focus on vertices; but as hyperedges are linked to references that can be used as pivots in between the different facets \cite{dork12PivotPaths:StrollingthroughFacetedInformationSpaces,ouvrard2017hypergraphfmwk}, it is also interesting to highlight important hyperedges.
 For instance, in a document database, different metadata can be used to label authors, author keywords, processed keywords, categories, added tags: the pivots between the different facets of this information space correspond to the documents themselves.
-In the specific case of tags, it can be important to have weights attached to them if the users are allowed to attach tags to documents.
+In the specific case of tags, it can be important to have weights attached to them if the users are able to attach tags to documents.

 Hyperedge-based weighting of vertices is easier to achieve through multisets: multisets store information on multiplicity of elements.
-We use multisets family over a set of vertices, called hyper-bag graph - hb-graph for short - as an extension of hypergraphs.
+We use multisets family over a set of vertices, called hyper-bag-graph - hb-graph for short - as an extension of hypergraphs.
 Hb-graph multisets play the role of the hyperedges in hypergraph: they are called hb-edges.

-We want to answer the following research questions: ``Can we find a network model and a diffusion process that not only rank vertices but also rank hb-edges in hb-graphs?''.
+We want to address the following research questions: ``Can we find a network model and a diffusion process that not only rank vertices but also rank hb-edges in hb-graphs?''.
 We develop an iterative exchange approach in hb-graphs with two-phase steps that allows to extract information not only at the vertex level but also at the hb-edge level.